truenas/documentation/content/en/hub/solutions/vmware/vcenter-usage.md

 #### Role-Based Access Control (RBAC)

-An administrator can grant vCenter users specific role-based access to a TrueNAS® system.
+An administrator can grant vCenter users specific role-based access to their fleet of TrueNAS® systems managed by this plugin.

 <img src="/images/vcp-22.PNG">
 <br><br>